-The Company has adopted a Whistle Blower Policy to provide a formal mechanism to theDirectors and Employees to report their concerns about unethical behavior actual orsuspected fraud or violation of the Company's Code of Conduct or ethics policy.
-The Policyprovides for adequate safeguards against victimization of employees who avail of themechanism and also provides for direct access to the Chairman of the Audit Committee.
-It isaffirmed that no personnel of the Company has been denied access to the Audit Committee.
+The Company has adopted a Whistle Blower Policy to provide a formal mechanism to theDirectors and Employees to report their concerns about unethical behaviour actual orsuspected fraud or violation of the Company's Code of Conduct or ethics policy.
+The Policyprovides for adequate safeguards against victimization of employees who avail of themechanism and also provides direct access to the Chairman of the Audit Committee.
+It isaffirmed that no personnel of the Company have been denied access to the Audit Committee.

-The Company has adopted a Remuneration Policy for the Directors Key ManagerialPersonnel and other employees pursuant to the provisions of the Act and as per theListing Regulations.
+The Company has adopted a Remuneration Policy for the Directors Key ManagerialPersonnel and other employees pursuant to Section 178(3) of the Companies Act 2013 andas per the Listing Regulations.
 The Company affirms remuneration is as per theremuneration policy of the Company.
-The said policy is posted in the website of the Company.
+The said policy is posted on the Company's websitewww.nelcast.com.

-PARTICULARS OF EMPLOYEES RELATED DISCLOSURES
+PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-Disclosures pertaining to remuneration and other details as required under Section 197of the Companies Act 2013 read with Rule 5 of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are provided in the Annexure forming part of theAnnual Report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 forms part of this Report.

-Having regard to the provisions of Section 136(1) read with its relevant provision ofthe Companies Act 2013 the Annual Report excluding the aforesaid information is beingsent to the members of the Company.
-The said information is available for inspection atthe Registered Office of the Company during working hours and any member interested in obtainingsuch information may write to the Company Secretary and the same will befurnished without any fee and free of cost.
+In terms of Section 136(1) of the Companies Act 2013 the Annual Report and financialstatements are being sent to the members and others entitled thereto excluding theaforesaid information.
+The said information is available for inspection by the members atthe Registered office of the Company during business hours on working days of the Companyup to the date of ensuing Annual General Meeting and any member interested in obtainingsuch information may write to the company secretary and the same will be furnished.

 The Company has appointed M/s.
 L.D.
 Reddy & Co.
-Practicing Company Secretaries toconduct Secretarial Audit for the year 2016-17.
+Practicing Company Secretaries toconduct Secretarial Audit for the year 2020-21.
 The Secretarial Audit Report for thefinancial year ended 31st March 2021 is annexed with this report in Annexure-D.

 As per Section 148 and other applicable provisions if any of the Companies Act 2013read with Companies (Audit & Auditors) Rules 2014 the Board of Directors of yourCompany has appointed M/s.
-Jayaram & Associates Cost Accountants as the Cost Auditorsof the Company for the year 2017-18 on the recommendations made by the Audit Committee.
+Jayaram & Associates Cost Accountants as the Cost Auditorsof the Company for the year 2021-22 on the recommendations made by the Audit Committee.